TUOLATLABZ/TUOLATLABZ/lady-legalz-documents/GUIDELINES.md

-# Guidelines for "Lady Legalz" Documents Folder in TUOLAT LABZ
+# Lady Legalz Guidelines

-**Welcome to the Lady Legalz Documents Hub!** 👩‍⚖️✨
+**Welcome to the Lady Legalz Guidlelines Hub!** 👩‍⚖️✨
-This folder is dedicated to **Lady Legalz** — our empowering initiative within TUOLAT LABZ that celebrates women in legal tech, innovation, and justice.
+This folder is dedicated to **Lady Legalz** — our empowering initiative within TUOLAT LABZ that develop and deploy legal tech, innovation, and justice.
 Drawing from TUOLAT's mission to pioneer legal education and build a Digital Judicial System, Lady Legalz focuses on resources, templates, and guides tailored for female students, professionals, and innovators in law and technology.

-**Folder Structure Overview**
-Organize documents here for easy access and collaboration.
-Use subfolders to keep things tidy:
-- `templates/` — Ready-to-use legal document templates (e.g., contracts, writs, motions).
+**Overview**
+Lady Legalz Interactive:
+- `docs/` — Prototype.
+- `index.html` - Lady Legalz Interactive

+## Mission
+We build open-source tools at the intersection of law, artificial intelligence, and digital justice systems.
+Our focus areas include:
+- Digital judicial processes and virtual courtrooms
+- AI-powered legal research and contract automation
+- Digital legal forensics and evidence analysis
-- `guides/` — Step-by-step tutorials and best practices (e.g., AI in legal research, ethical tech use).
+- Ethical and accessible legal tech solutions
-- `case-studies/` — Real-world examples and anonymized cases highlighting women's contributions to legal innovation.
-- `resources/` — PDFs, articles, and links (e.g., HUD regulations, Fourteenth Amendment analyses).
-- `personal-projects/` — Individual uploads for Lady Legalz members (prefix files with your initials, e.g., `EJS_MotionDraft.docx`).

 ## Key Guidelines for Using and Contributing